Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 - [Game Boy Mini Camera](https://www.printables.com/model/488126-game-boy-mini-camera) by gameboycamera, model for the Game Boy Mini Camera shell.
 - [Game Boy Camera Telescope Eyepiece Mount](https://www.printables.com/model/393325-game-boy-camera-telescope-eyepiece-mount) by Silver Sasquatch.
 A 1.25" eyepiece that you can use to connect a CS modded Game Boy Camera.
 - [Game Boy Camera Magnetic Color and IR-Cut Filter Holder](https://www.printables.com/model/325268-game-boy-camera-magnetic-color-and-ir-cut-filter-h) by NeoRame.
-- [Game Boy Camera GBA inverter](https://gameboyphoto.bigcartel.com/product/cartwheel-with-case), because taking pictures with a GBA SP sucks, this inverter is made for you !
+- [Game Boy Camera GBA inverter](https://gameboyphoto.bigcartel.com/product/cartwheel-with-case), because taking pictures with a GBA SP sucks and money is just 0s and 1s in a bank account, this inverter is made for you, wealthy Game Boy Camera nerd !

 # Game Boy Printer